pohsu/CarND-Vehicle-Detection/writeup_report.md

 #### 1. Describe how (and identify where in your code) you implemented a sliding window search.
 How did you decide what scales to search and how much to overlap windows?

 The code for this step is contained in `def find_cars_multi_scales(img, coords, svc, X_scaler, config):` and in lines 110 through 232 of the file called `process.py`.
-I did multi-scale window searching from scale 1 to 4 with the base size of 64 x 64.
+I did multi-scale window searching from scale 1 to 4 with the base size of 64 x 64 and the overlap of 0.75 (2 cells).
 The sample image can be seen:

 ![alt text][image2]

 #### 2. Show some examples of test images to demonstrate how your pipeline is working.
 What did you do to optimize the performance of your classifier?

+The details of how I optimize the entire pipeline and the classifier is explained in the later section as the improvement is an iterative process involving testing the pipeline with a short duration of "difficult" video clip.

 The code for this step is contained in `def find_cars_multi_scales(img, coords, svc, X_scaler, config):` and in lines 110 through 232 of the file called `process.py`.
 Ultimately I searched on four scales using YUV 3-channel HOG features plus spatially binned color at the size of 32 x 32 and histograms of color in the feature vector, which provided a nice result.
 The details are given: